 Other organisations have undergone changes and continue to play important roles for industry, including the Cultural Tourism Industry Group (CTIG) – which became Cultural Tourism Victoria; the Australian Hotels Association (AHA); and the Hotel, Motel and Accommodation Association (HMAA) – which become the Accommodation Association of Australia (AAoA).

-In 2012, with the power of a formal partnership with VECCI in place, the Victoria Tourism Industry Council was formed to represent the entire tourism and events industry with one unified voice.
+In 2012, with the power of a formal partnership with the Victorian Chamber (formerly VECCI) in place, the Victoria Tourism Industry Council was formed to represent the entire tourism and events industry with one unified voice.

 Our partnership with Business Events Victoria